The Last Thing

 ISBN: 978-1-59948-945-2, ~48 pages, $13 (+ shipping)

-An Advance Sale Discount price of $7.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $12/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount on this item has expired.
+For those who prefer to pay by check, the price is $17/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 Barbara P. Greenbaum has an MFA from the University of Southern Maine, Stonecoast.
 She taught creative writing at Arts at the Capitol Theater, a public magnet high school in Willimantic, Connecticut.
-Her work has been published in Arcturus, Clementine Unbound, The Lascaux Review, The Louisville Review, Main Street Rag, and The Massachusetts Review, among many others.
+Her work has been published in Arcturus, Clementine Unbound, The Lascaux Review, The Louisville Review, The Main Street Rag, and The Massachusetts Review, among many others.
 She often uses the pen name B. P. Greenbaum.
-A long time New Englander, she and her husband now live in Winston-Salem, NC, with their ancient terrier.
+A long time New Englander, she and her husband now live in Winston-Salem, NC.

 Barbara Greenbaum is Everywoman, artful weaver of everyday stories that invite the reader to recognize our silent voices as we walk through the woods, as we interact with strangers, as we remember those we have lost.
 In what may be her most compelling piece, “Dancing with Daddy”, Barbara provides a lingering reminder of all that life has to offer – security, love, joy, and sadness.
 The beautiful, slow video continues to play long after reading. ~Steve R. Veilleux, author of Event Horizon